-In order to perform effective asset tracing investigations, and to swiftly respond to cross-(17)border requests, asset recovery offices should have access to the information, in so far as it is necessary for the tracing and identification of proceeds, instrumentalities and property, that allows them to establish the existence, ownership or control of property that may become object of a freezing or a confiscation order.
+(17)In order to perform effective asset tracing investigations, and to swiftly respond to crossborder requests, asset recovery offices should have access to the information, in so far as it is necessary for the tracing and identification of proceeds, instrumentalities and property, that allows them to establish the existence, ownership or control of property that may become object of a freezing or a confiscation order.
 Therefore, asset recovery offices should have access to the relevant data-such as fiscal data, national citizenship and population registries, commercial databases and social security information.
 This should include law enforcement information in so far as data such as criminal records, vehicles stops, property searches and previous legal actions such as freezing and confiscation orders or seizures of cash can be of value to identify relevant property.
 As a general rule, Member States should be obliged to provide asset recovery offices swift access to relevant categories of data, either through direct and immediate access to registers or databases or by other means, such as by making a request to the institution holding the information.
 Access and searches shall be considered to be direct and immediate, inter alia, where the national authorities operating a registry transmit information expeditiously by an automated mechanism to competent authorities, provided that no intermediary institution is able to interfere with the requested data or the information to be provided.
-Regarding certain categories of typically sensitive information - fiscal data, national social security data and law enforcement information - Member States should give asset recovery offices swift access to the information in accordance with national law and in so far as it is necessary for the tracing and identification of proceeds, instrumentalities and property.
+Regarding certain As regards some categories of typically sensitive information - fiscal data, national social security registersdata and law enforcement information - it should be left to Member States should give to determine, when implementing the Directive, to what extent asset recovery offices swift should be provided such access to the information in accordance with national law and in so far as it is necessary for the tracing and identification of proceeds, instrumentalities and property.
 They should be able to give such access on the basis of reasoned requests which they should be able to deny under certain conditions.
 Thereby Member States can take into account proportionality, the type of data or other relevant circumstances.
-It is recalled this Directive establishes minimum rules and that Member States, on a national level, have the possibility to give asset recovery offices access to more information, such as employment data or bank account information, such as balance and transaction data.
+However, Member States should consider giving access asset recovery offices swift access should be provided to the largest extent possible.
+It is recalled this Directive establishes minimum rules and that Member States, on a national level, have the possibility to give Asset Recovery Offices access to more information, such as employment data or balance and transaction data bank account information.
+With regard to proportionality and ongoing investigations, Member States may deny asset recovery offices access to fiscal data, social security information and law enforcement information.